Charlie Sanabria Mechanical Engineer and Material Scientist CV

 Scientific/engineering

 I am a driven, resourceful, and disciplined scientist.
-Always approaching the problems in an objective and skeptic manner—without falling into prejudice or careless thinking.
+Always approaching problems in an objective and skeptic manner.

 back to top